Food Service Packaging Requirements

 Current Requirements

-The City of Seattle requires all food service businesses to find recyclable or compostable packaging and serviceware alternatives to all disposable food service items such as containers, cups, straws, utensils, and other products.
-This applies to all food service businesses, including restaurants, grocery stores, delis, coffee shops, food trucks, and institutional cafeterias.
+The City of Seattle requires food service businesses to use reusable serveware or if using single-use food service packaging and serviceware, the single-use items must be compostable for onsite use and recyclable or compostable for take-away, This includes items such as plates, bowls, boats, trays, clamshells, containers, cups, straws, utensils, and other packaging and serveware products.
+Single-use items that are not accepted in Seattle’s recycling and composting programs are not allowed.
+Single-use items used for on-premises food service must be approved and labeled compostable.
+These requirements apply to all food service businesses, including restaurants, grocery stores, delis, coffee shops, food trucks, and institutional cafeterias.

-In addition, businesses with customer disposal stations where customers discard single-use packaging must provide options to collect recyclable and compostable packaging in clearly labeled bins and these businesses must sign up for composting and recycling service offered by a collection service provider.
+In addition, businesses with customer disposal stations where customers discard single-use packaging must provide options to collect recyclable and compostable packaging in clearly labeled bins and these businesses must arrange for composting and recycling service, offered by a collection service provider.

 New Washington State 'upon request' serviceware law:

-Effective January 1, 2022 customers will have to verbally confirm that they want single-use items, or they must select items from self-service bins instead of having them automatically included with a food order.
-Single-use food and drink items included in this new law include plastic utensils, straws, condiment packages, and cup lids for cold beverages.
+Effective January 1, 2022, customers must verbally confirm that they want single-use items, or they must select items from self-service bins instead of having them automatically included with a food order.
+Single-use food and drink items included in this new law include single-use utensils, straws, condiment packages, and cup lids for cold beverages.

 Flyers, Posters, and More for Your Business